Wakhi-Ken/Stopwatch_Application/README.md

 # Stopwatch_Application

-A simple Windows Forms Stopwatch application written in C# (.NET 7).
+A simple Windows Forms Stopwatch application written in C# (.NET 7) built while using Test Driven Development.
 This project implements a stopwatch with Start, Pause, Resume, Reset, and Stop functionality and displays elapsed time in the format 00:00:00 (hh:mm:ss).

 ## Features